 - 2 cups blueberries, fresh or fresh-frozen (no need to thaw)

 - In the bowl of an electric mixer fitted with the paddle attachment, cream the butter and sugar until fluffy and light.
-Add the eggs, vanilla, salt, and lemon juice (if using).
+Add the large eggs, vanilla, salt, and lemon juice (if using).
 Beat until smooth and light.
 PRO TIP: Don't forget to scrape the sides of the bowl once or twice with a rubber spatula as you go!
 The batter should be fully emulsified.

 - Pour the batter into the prepared tube, loaf, or bundt pan.
 Spread the batter to even the top, and sprinkle the top generously with sugar, if desired.

-- Bake for approximately 1 hour 15 - 20 minutes, or until a cake tester, such as a toothpick, comes out clean and the top of the cake springs back lightly.
+- Bake for approximately 1 hour 15 to 20 minutes, or until a cake tester, such as a toothpick, comes out clean and the top of the cake springs back lightly.
 Do not overbake.TIP: If you use frozen blueberries, your baking time will increase slightly.

 - Remove the cake from the oven and cool on a wire rack.
 When the cake pan is cool enough to handle and the cake is still warm, turn the cake out onto the cooling rack to cool fully before serving.
 Feel free to serve as-is, or whisk up a quick confectioner sugar glaze with fresh lemon juice, water, or milk.